 Ann Mary felt as if all her troubles would be followed by thanksgivings.

-Old fashioned recipes for the desserts mentioned in the short Thanksgiving story by Mary Wilkins can be found within the pages of this website.
+Original recipes for the desserts mentioned in the short story about Thanksgiving by Mary Wilkins can be found within the pages of this website.

-Grandma's easy Thanksgiving dessert recipes will help you to create happy Thanksgiving Dinner memories of your own, and your children will have a fondly remembered story of their own to pass on to their families.
+Grandma's recipes will help you to create happy Thanksgiving Dinner memories of your own, and your children will have a fondly remembered Thanksgiving story of their own to pass on to their future families.